 What conditions are best treated with Chinese herbal therapy?

-- Improve menopausal symptoms
+- Menopausal symptoms

-We may recommend Chinese herbal therapy when:
+Your herbalist may recommend Chinese herbal therapy when:

-- You are interested in preventive treatment
+- You are interested in preventive or integrative medicine